Guide to Sonoma Plaza and Wine Tasting

 Buena Vista Winery

-At the end of Old Winery Road, you’ll find a very old winery, indeed.
+At the end of Old Winery Road, you’ll find a very old winery indeed.
 Legendary vintner ‘Count’ Agoston Haraszthy founded Buena Vista in 1857.
-In recent years, Jean-Charles Boisset restored the ‘Champagne cellars’ and created an engaging exhibit that features wine tools.
+In recent years, Jean-Charles Boisset restored the ‘Champagne cellars’ and an engaging historical exhibit.

 Enkidu Wine

-Mythology buffs will enjoy the reference to wild man Enkidu, the wingman to King Gilgamesh in the ancient epic, while the winery’s Shamhat Rosé—as well as Syrah, Pinot noir, Cabernet, and Zinfandel—should have a civilizing effect on anyone.
+Mythology buffs will enjoy the reference to wild man Enkidu, the wingman to King Gilgamesh in the ancient epic tale.
+The inviting winery has plenty to tempt you, including stellar Shamhat Rosé, Syrah, Pinot Noir, Cabernet, and Zinfandel.

 Gundlach Bundschu Winery

-Adventurous visitors can tour the vineyards here in an open-air Pinzgauer military vehicle, then peer into the wine caves.
-A wide array of reds and whites can be ordered from the outdoor bar overlooking the valley, or tasted in the stone cellar.
+Adventurous visitors can tour the vineyards here in an open-air Pinzgauer military vehicle and peer into wine caves.
+A wide array of reds and whites can be ordered from the outdoor bar overlooking the valley or sampled in the stone cellar.

 Sebastiani Vineyards & Winery

-A pleasant walk a few blocks east of the Mission San Francisco Solano leads to one of Sonoma’s oldest wineries, Sebastiani Vineyards & Winery.
-Wines here include Sonoma County-sourced Cabernet Sauvignon, Zinfandel, and Chardonnay, as well as Moscato, Pinot Grigio, and more.
+A pleasant walk a few blocks east of the Mission San Francisco Solano leads to one of Sonoma’s oldest wineries.
+Here, at Sebastiani Vineyards & Winery, you’ll find Sonoma County-sourced Cabernet Sauvignon, Zinfandel, and Chardonnay, as well as Moscato, Pinot Grigio, and more.

 Where to Stay in Sonoma